wizzdev-pl/iot-starter/README.md

 ### Dashboard

 To visualize data you need to create a dashboard.
 Whole process of setting up dashboard is described [here](https://thingsboard.io/docs/user-guide/dashboards/).
 In order to change your SleepTime attribute from dashboard, you need to click on the "Add new widget" button in the right bottom corner, then: "Create new widget" -> "Input widgets" -> "Update server integer attribute".
 Add datasource and as an attribute select SleepTime.
 In the widget settings change its title, in the "Advanced" tab add error message and set "Min value" to 30(seconds).
 Smaller value may cause software problems.

 ---

+## **For Blynk:**

+### Dashboard

+You can view your data on the dashboard in either the Blynk.Console in a "Web Dashboard" or on the mobile app in a "Mobile Dashboard".
+For each device template you can set your "Web Dashboard" ("Templates" --> \<your template\> --> "Web Dashboard" (edit option)) in the Blynk.Console or a "Mobile Dashboard" directly in "Blynk IoT" mobile app.

+---